 At a glance

-Most pupils are boarders and the School is committed to remaining a traditional full boarding school.
-The house system is at its heart, providing community and sanctuary where pupils can grow in confidence and fellowship with one another.
-Each of the 5 boarding houses is home to around 60, the younger pupils sharing rooms whilst most Sixth Formers have single study studios.
+The School is committed to remaining a traditional boarding school and the house system is at its heart, providing community and sanctuary where pupils can grow in confidence and fellowship with one another.
+Each of the 6 boarding houses is home to around 60, the younger pupils sharing rooms whilst most Sixth Formers have single study studios.
 The housemaster/mistress is responsible for pupils’ care and welfare, supported by a chaplain, matron and personal tutors.

 In sculpture, life drawing, photography, music, drama, theatre lighting or music technology pupils explore their creative talents.
 From the Abbey Church and the Coleburt recital room to the soundproofed Rock room of the Performing Arts Centre music fills the air.
 All students have the chance to perform, either on stage or behind the scenes, in classical and contemporary productions, whilst an open door policy in the Art Department allows pupils to explore ideas and experiment with materials.